tropper26/Autonomous-Driving-Simulation-Environment/README.rst

 ============

 * As of Carla 0.9.13, the generated maps are not fully compatible with the simulator.
 This implementation relies on Carla's integration of ASAM OpenDRIVE.
-Even though not clearly stated in the docs `<https://carla.readthedocs.io/en/latest/adv_opendrive/>`, the simulator seems to implement an early version of the standard leaving many features unsupported:
+Even though not clearly stated in the docs `https://carla.readthedocs.io/en/latest/adv_opendrive/`, the simulator seems to implement an early version of the standard leaving many features unsupported:

 * Road markings are not visible
 * Lanes marked as parking do not generate
 * The exact position of traffic signs & lights does not seem to translate correctly from the openDRIVE format
 * Spawnpoints are do not always generate correctly

-Solving these issues would require making changes to the Carla simulator itself which requires a different set of skills and resources that are not available to the team at this time.
+Solving these issues would require making changes to the Carla simulator itself which requires a different set of skills and resources that are not available at this time.
 As of now, the project is on hold.

 Credits